Classic DP: 0-1 Knapsack Problem

 For example, if dp[3][5] = 6

-, it means: given a series of items, if you can only choose from the first 3 items and the backpack capacity is 5, the maximum value that can be packed is 6.
+, it means: among a given set of items, if you only choose from the first 3 items, when the backpack capacity is 5, the most value you can carry is 6.

-According to this definition, the final answer we want to find is dp[N][W]
+Based on this definition, the final answer we want is dp[N][W]

-, because when there are no items or the knapsack has no capacity, the maximum value that can be packed is 0.
+, because if there are no items or the backpack has no space, the maximum value you can carry is 0.

 int[][] dp[N+1][W+1]